New Mexico Court Records

 How do Class Action Lawsuits Work in New Mexico?

-A class action lawsuit uses the advantage of numbers to escalate a case to high priority in the court of law.
+A class action lawsuit uses the advantage of numbers to escalate a case to high priority in a court of law.
 According to the New Mexico Rules of Civil Procedure article 4, Rule 1–023:

 - The class action can only be sustained if the respondent party has acted or otherwise in a manner that is generally applicable to all parties, or if the adjudication individual cases may communicate incompatibilities in standard of conduct.